Chad Harris, DVM — Chief of Staff

 Prior to veterinary school, Dr. Harris graduated from McMurry University in Abilene, Texas with a Bachelor's degree in biology, obtained certification in electrocardiography (ECG) and echocardiography (cardiac ultrasound) at the Sanford Brown Institute in Houston, Texas, and attended Texas State University in San Marcos, Texas for graduate school.

-Dr. Harris' many interests in veterinary medicine include internal medicine, soft tissue surgery, orthopedic surgery, stem cell therapy, avian medicine and surgery, reptile medicine and surgery, fish medicine and surgery, and cardiology.
-He is currently Director-at-Large for the World Aquatic Veterinary Medical Association and on the Board of the Texas Veterinary Medical Foundation.
+Dr. Harris' many interests in veterinary medicine include internal medicine, soft tissue surgery, stem cell therapy, avian medicine and surgery, reptile medicine and surgery, fish medicine and surgery, and cardiology.
+He has previously served as a Director-at-Large for the World Aquatic Veterinary Medical Association and on the Board of the Texas Veterinary Medical Foundation.

 Amy Birdwell, DVM, CVA, CVCH